Richl-lab/recognize-unusual-logins/README.md

 ## Getting Started

 ### Prerequisites & Installation
-This tool will only work in linux (tested with Ubuntu 20.04).
+This tool will only work in Linux (tested with Ubuntu 20.04).
 To use the tool, R and Python 3.8 needs to be installed.
 Furthermore is a requirement an existing python enviroment in the folder with conditions of the requirements.txt.

 To install and configure use the following script: